iturdikulov/notes/escape sequence.md

 ---
-title: "Escape sequences"
-tags:
-  - "inbox"
-  - "definition"
 date: 1672243200
 draft: true
 sr-due: 1678809600
 sr-ease: 248
 sr-interval: 2
+tags:
+- inbox
+- definition
 ---

+# Escape sequences

 Combination of characters, which meaning something other than the literal characters contained therein.